 When converting pounds to euro or vice versa, you’ll be subject to the true exchange rate alongside a 0.40% fee.

-A business account has all the features you’ll get with a personal one and also has no monthly maintenance fees.
+A Starling business bank account has all the features you’ll get with a personal one and also has no monthly maintenance fees.

-However, fees you’ll pay include £3 per deposit and £0.50 per withdrawal.
+However, fees you’ll pay include £3 per deposit and £0.50 per withdrawal on a business account.
 If eligible, you can get business overdraft.
-The business bank account integrates with various tools such as FreeAgent and Xero.
+The business bank account integrates with various accounting software tools such as FreeAgent and Xero.